EmanuelTabian/rideshare-copilot-backend/README.md

 ### Finish Direct Upload API

-The Finish Direct Upload API allows authenticated users to mark the file upload process as complete and set the file upload date.
+The Finish Direct Upload API allows authenticated users to mark the file upload process as complete and set the file **upload date**.

 #### Endpoint